RomanFedun/pokemon/README.md

 7. Run command :    C:\pokemon\pokemon-main>ng serve     (npm will generate the project).

 8. After compiling  Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/

-9. **** It is looks that respond from the "pokemon data storage" arrives with some problems, so if App works incorrect, try to reload few times or  reload with CTRL+SHIFT+R